 To avoid damage to property, revenue and reputation – not to mention regulatory fines – it’s important to understand why retail sites attract mouse infestations.

 #1 Poorly Maintained Refuse Areas

 Pests love litter.
 A build-up of wrappers, cardboard and plastic not only often hides convenient morsels of food, but also provides a ready supply of materials which mice can use to build their nests.

 In the daily hustle and bustle of a busy retail environment, it can be easy to become complacent about rubbish, with outdoor or warehouse areas quickly becoming dumping grounds for product packaging and delivery cases.
 If your retail site also serves food (such as in a large shopping precinct) there is even more opportunity for a build-up of food-stained litter, so extra precautions will be necessary.

 Make sure you have a secure and lockable skip in which to dispose of all refuse and ensure all staff know the importance of keeping all work and service areas clear of crumbs and rubbish.

 Bulky litter is one thing, but another factor which will attract mice to your retail site is poor hygiene and cleanliness.

 Dirty buildings and work areas will again offer a great source of food and nesting materials for scavenging mice.
-In addition, though mice often don’t need to drink water, since they get the hydration they need from their food, pools of standing water can nonetheless provide an emergency watering hole – or even a toilet – for the rodents.
+In addition, though mice often don’t need to drink water, since they get the hydration they need from their food, pools of standing water or even a toilet; can nonetheless provide an emergency watering hole for the rodents.

 It is important therefore, to have a strict cleaning routine.
 All areas should be thoroughly swept and mopped regularly, dusted and cleaned.
-For those site managers running large retail complexes, dedicated staff should be assigned, or a cleaning firm contracted to regularly clean all areas.
+For those site managers running large retail complexes, dedicated staff should be assigned or a cleaning firm contracted to regularly clean all areas.